chriskonnertz/string-calc/README.md

 in StringCalc.

 * This class does not offer support for any other numeral system than the decimal numeral system.
-It is not intended to provide such support so if you need support of other numeral system (such as the binary numeral system) this might not be the library of your choice.
+It is not intended to provide such support so if you need support of other numeral systems (such as the binary numeral system) this might not be the library of your choice.

 * Namespaces in this documentation are relative.
 For example the namespace `Exceptions\StringCalcException` refers to